jonessarae/proteomic_tutorials/README.md

 ## Software

-RStudio
+You will need RStudio to run the following:

+* Topological Score
+* Proteus

 ## Topological Score (TopS)

+The purpose of this tool is to score protein interactions.

 The code for this program is available at https://github.com/WashburnLab/Topological-score-TopS-.

-The paper describing this program can be found here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6408525/.
+The paper describing this program can be obtained at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6408525/.

 ### Installation